SigNoz/charts/charts/k8s-infra/README.md

 ### Introduction

-This chart bootstraps [SigNoz](https://signoz.io) cluster deployment on a Kubernetes cluster using [Helm](https://helm.sh) package manager.
+The `k8s-infra` chart provides Kubernetes infrastructure observability by deploying OpenTelemetry components and related resources using the [Helm](https://helm.sh) package manager.

+It enables collection of metrics, logs, and events from your Kubernetes cluster, making it easier to monitor and troubleshoot your infrastructure with SigNoz.

 ### Prerequisites